jeetsukumaran/delineate/docs/_sources/quickstart.rst.txt

 There may be more than these three columns, but these columns are mandatory (and all other columns will be ignored).
-The order of columns does not matter, as the DELINEATE programs will use the labels specified in the header row (see below) to identify the columns.
+The order of columns does not matter, as the |delineate| programs will use the labels specified in the header row (see below) to identify the columns.

 The first row is the header row: i.e., column labels.
 Subsequent rows